imanihosting/cmcpro/Docs/API_Documentation.md

 - `PATCH`: Update maintenance settings
   - Enable/disable maintenance mode
   - Set maintenance message and expected end time

+### `/api/test-tickets`
+Get all support tickets for testing purposes.

+**Methods**:
+- `GET`: Retrieve all support tickets
+  - Returns all tickets with associated user data
+  - For testing and development use only

 ### `/api/notifications/email`
 Send system email notifications.